 Working with layers

 Now let’s create another layer to put the buildings and streets.
-We can do that by opening the menu Layer → Add Layer or just clicking the icon on layer’s section.
+We can do that by opening the menu Layer → Add Layer or just clicking the new icon on layer’s section.
 Let’s call it “city”.

 Now build your city by selecting tiles on the palette and using the paint tool.
 There’s tiles for horizontal and vertical street and all kinds of intersection.
 For the building you can click and drag in the palette to select multiple tiles at once.